 - Athletic shoes must be worn at all times.
-Students will be involved in fitness/movement activities throughout the day. - No sandals, flip-flops, wedged tennis shoes, shoes with heels or wheels, slip-on shoes or boots.
+Students will be involved in fitness/movement activities throughout the day and thus shoes must be well fitting and secured at all times. - No sandals, flip-flops, open-toed shoes, wedged tennis shoes, shoes with heels or wheels, slip-on shoes (i.e. Vans, Toms) or boots.
 Rain boots are permitted on rainy days only but athletic shoes must be brought to put on once inside.